A Feast for Crows-Chapter 27

 Starting that night, Ser Jaime begins training every night with Ilyn Payne, in the hopes that he can become a proficient swordsman with his left hand.
 The company also visits Sow's Horn and meets with Ser Roger Hogg.

 Outside, Jaime comes across Ronnet Connington, who mentions how he once was betrothed to Brienne.
-When the Knight of Griffin's Roost mocks Brienne, Jaime hits him hard in the face with his golden hand.
+When the Ronnet mocks Brienne, Jaime hits him in the face with his golden hand and insists he call her by name.

 References and Notes